-- 13.1 An organization's valuation framework should be compliant with generally accepted accounting principles. - 13.1.1 An organization's valuation framework should be internally consistent in application. - 13.1.2 Financial reviews should be conducted to ensure compliance with generally accepted accounting principles. - 13.2 An organization's valuation framework should be clear and transparent. - 13.2.1 A concise description of the valuation framework should be available to the public upon request. - 13.2.2 Audited financial statements should be available upon request. - 13.3 An organization's process used to determine product or service values should be explicitly documented through written practices and procedures. - 13.3.1 The organization should maintain regular internal documentation demonstrating compliance with its practices or procedures. - 13.4 Valuation frameworks for products or services should use methods that are practical and reasonable. - 13.4.1 The value should accurately reflect the attributes of the products or services. - 13.4.2 Product or service values should be determined by verifiable, active market data where available.
+13.1 An organization's valuation framework should be compliant with generally accepted accounting principles.

+- 13.1.1 An organization's valuation framework should be internally consistent in application. - 13.1.2 Financial reviews should be conducted to ensure compliance with generally accepted accounting principles. - 13.2 An organization's valuation framework should be clear and transparent.13.2.1 A concise description of the valuation framework should be available to the public upon request. - 13.2.2 Audited financial statements should be available upon request. - 13.2.3 An organization's process used to determine product or service values should be explicitly documented through written practices and procedures. - 13.3.1 The organization should maintain regular internal documentation demonstrating compliance with its practices or procedures. - 13.4 Valuation frameworks for products or services should use methods that are practical and reasonable. - 13.4.1 In collaboration with PQMD, InterAction and other interested parties, recommended methodology for the valuation of pharmaceutical products, and a list of valuation resources, may be found online at www.pgmd.org.